Momosa123/weavimovie/README.md

 # WeaviMovie

-This web application proposes movies based on the user query.
-Relevant movies are found using Weaviate client with vector embeddings.
-In the first step, a database was created by vectorizing movie info like overview, genres, and release date.
-OPENAI model is used for different functions like vectorizing.
-When looking for a movie, the NearText operator determines the distance between the query vector and the movie vector.
+This web application recommends movies based on user queries.
+Relevant movies are identified using the Weaviate client with vector embeddings.
+Initially, a database was created by vectorizing movie information such as overviews, genres, and release dates.
+The OpenAI model is employed for vectorization.
+When searching for a movie, the NearText operator calculates the distance between the query vector and the movie vectors.
 Movies with lower distance values are then returned.
-To learn more about the usage of AI databases https://weaviate.io/
+To learn more about the usage of AI databases, visit Weaviate.